 Bagasse Briquettes Meaning

-Bagasse briquettes are made from sugar cane bagasse ( one of the major product in the cane sugar manufacturing process).
+Bagasse briquettes are made from sugar cane bagasse ( one of the major products in cane sugar manufacturing process).
 Biomass or bagasse briquettes is the process of converting low-density biomass into high-density fuel briquettes.
 These bagasse briquettes are renewable in energy.

-Bagasse/Biomass Briquettes are the best fuel because it is Environment Friendly & cheap compared to other fuels.
+Bagasse/Biomass Briquettes are the best fuel because it is Environment Friendly & cheap compared to others fuels.

-Bagasse briquettes and pellets have high calorific values, low ash content, and low moisture content.
+Bagasse briquettes and pellets have high calorific values, low ash content, low moisture content.

 For high-quality bagasse briquettes, the moisture content of bagasse should be less than 12%